thedataincubator/basic-docker/_README.md

 ### hello-code
 This examples runs some code from a Python file.
 Like before it builds an image starting with Ubuntu, but it has to install a few extra dependencies to get things to work with `opencv`.

-The build command is similiar to before
+The build command is similar to before

 `docker build -t pic .`

 But the run command is bit fancier.
 This program needs access to the computers webcam which means we need to give the Docker container access to that device.
 We can use the `--device` flag to mount this device onto the container and in some sense more generally the `-v` flag to mount any volume onto the container.
-Docker containers do not add any state to the images when they are destroyed, so if we want to persist information we either need to put it somehwere else (push to S3 bucket, database, etc) or to mount a volume.
+Docker containers do not add any state to the images when they are destroyed, so if we want to persist information we either need to put it somewhere else (push to S3 bucket, database, etc) or to mount a volume.
 Here we will mount the video device as well as a directory so when we save the pictures they are also outside the container.
 This command may need to be changed if you are not running Linux.

 `docker run -v $PWD/pics/:/pics/ --device /dev/video0 pic`